learn-co-curriculum/phase-1-array-element-finding/README.md

 the first one, the current element of the array, but all three are being passed in and are available inside our function if we want to use them.

-We can then call `.find()` on the array we want to search, and pass our function as an argument:
+Let's call `.find()` on the array we want to search, and pass our function as an argument:

 ```js